페이지 이동경로

 What are the types of user information that Kakao Login and Kakao Sync provides?

 See User information to check all types of the user information that Kakao provides.
+Below are the conditions for providing user information.

-1. You must set consent items.
+1. You must set consent items for each user information.

 Can I use the Provision after collecting information option for phone numbers?